Noninvertible symmetry and topological holography for modulated SPT in one dimension: Charge symmetry

 It is straightforward to write down an interfacial model between $H_c$ and $H_{c''}$ or even between $H_{c'}$ and $H_{c''}$ and go through the same exercise as above to demonstrate symmetry fractionalizations.
 Besides, we can demonstrate that $H_{c'}$'s with different $\alpha$'s correspond to distinct SPT phases, thus represent a family of SPTs distinct from the cluster state as well as from one another.
 Calculations are mostly variations on what has been covered in this subsection, and can be found in the Appendix \ref{sec:c'} and \ref{sec:c''}.

 We conclude this section with a note that an alternative approach to distinguish the various cSPT phases, besides the symmetry fractionalization at the interface of the two cSPTs, is to compute the strange correlators between two cSPTs~\cite{lu25}.
+Furthermore, Ref.~\cite{maeda25} employs the SymTFT framework to classify distinct cSPT phases, demonstrating that their total number is given by $N^2 f(N)$ for odd $N$ and $\frac{3}{4} N^2 f(N)$ for even $N$, where $f(N)$ denotes the number of integers $k$ satisfying $\gcd(N, k) = d$ with $d^2 \equiv 0 \pmod{N}$.